Borderline Personality Disorder

 Three times as many women as men are diagnosed with borderline personality disorder.
 It occurs in about 2% of the population in the United States.

-Feeling vulnerable is a common human experience, so many of the symptoms on this list are common.
+Feeling vulnerable is a common human experience, so many people without this disorder also experience symptoms on this list.
 The diagnosis of borderline personality disorder is made only when a person has had many of these symptoms, they are severe in degree, and they are long-lasting.

 There is no clear line between a personality style and a disorder.
 Personality patterns are considered to be a disorder when they impair a person's functioning and cause significant distress.

-All personality disorders are lifelong patterns, but there is now more optimism about the more distressing aspects of this illness.
+All personality disorders are lifelong patterns, but there is now more optimism about the more distressing aspects of borderline personality disorder.
 Research indicates that the symptoms of borderline personality disorder get less intense as people grow older.
-For example, a study published in 2006 reported that the vast majority of patients studied had recovered within 10 years.
 With proper treatment, many people see significant improvement.

 There is no known way to prevent borderline personality disorder.
-Once identified, treatment is likely to better the chances of getting relief from the most painful aspects of the disorder.
+Treatment is likely to better the chances of a person with the disorder getting relief from the most painful symptoms.

 Psychotherapy is a key part of the treatment of borderline personality disorder.